airbrite/css/README.md

 ```

   * `.ProductCard` is the “block” and represents the higher-level component
+  * `.ProductCard.is-expanded` is a representation of the state of the component.
   * `.ProductCard-title` is an “element” and represents a descendant of `.ProductCard` that helps compose the block as a whole.
   * `.ProductCard--featured` is a “modifier” and represents a different state or variation on the `.ListingCard` block.